Preschool programs: why they’re good for children

 - get ready for the transition to school.

 Each Australian state or territory has a different approach to preschool.
 What preschool is called also varies from state to state – for example, in some states it might be called kindergarten.
 Find out more about preschool in your state or territory.

 What happens in a preschool program?

-Preschool is all about learning through open-ended play and structured play activities that allow children to develop at their own pace.
-Whether your child is finger painting, building a block castle, or singing with other kids, preschool helps your child increase her experiences, abilities and knowledge.
+Whether your child is finger painting, building a block castle, or singing with other children, preschool helps your child expand their experiences and develop their abilities and knowledge.